FACTBOX-Stone is one of dozens ensnared in Trump-Russia probe

 MICHAEL COHEN Trump's former personal lawyer is serving a three-year prison sentence.
 He pleaded guilty in August 2018 to crimes including orchestrating "hush money" payments before the 2016 election to women who have said they had sexual encounters with Trump, violating campaign laws.

-Flynn served as Trump's national security adviser for less than a month in 2017.
+The retired Army lieutenant general served as Trump's national security adviser for less than a month in 2017.
 He pleaded guilty that year to lying to the FBI about his interactions with Russia's ambassador to the United States in the weeks before Trump took office.
-He was supposed to help cooperate with prosecutors as part of his deal but has since argued that they violated his rights and tricked him into lying about his December 2016 conversations with Sergei Kislyak, then Russia's ambassador in Washington.
+He was supposed to help cooperate with prosecutors as part of his deal, but has since argued that they violated his rights and tricked him into lying about his December 2016 conversations with Sergei Kislyak, then Russia's ambassador in Washington.
 He has sought to withdraw his guilty plea.

 The Justice Department has denied the allegations of prosecutorial misconduct.
 RICK GATES